-“Words cannot express how truly sorry we are for the anxiety, frustration and inconvenience that you, your family, friends and colleagues experienced.”
+“Words cannot express how truly sorry we are for the anxiety, frustration, and inconvenience that you, your family, friends and colleagues experienced.”

 4. Explain steps you’re taking to minimize problems going forward

-In cases where the problem was clearly the fault of the company or one of your suppliers, you owe it to your customers to tell them what you plan to do to ensure they don’t end up in the same situation again.
+In cases where the problem was apparently the fault of the company or one of your suppliers, you owe it to your customers to tell them what you plan to do to ensure they don’t end up in the same situation again.
 JetBlue’s explanation is textbook perfect:

 “We have begun putting a comprehensive plan in place to provide better and more timely information to you, more tools and resources for our crewmembers and improved procedures for handling operational difficulties.
 Most importantly, we have published the JetBlue Airways Customer Bill of Rights – our official commitment to you of how we will handle operational interruptions going forward – including details of compensation.
 We invite you to learn more at jetblue.com/promise.”

 5. Ask for forgiveness

 Make a request for your customer’s continued business.
 You might do it like this:

 “You deserved better – a lot better – from us last week, and we let you down.
 Nothing is more important than regaining your trust and all of us here hope you will give us the opportunity to once again welcome you onboard and provide you the positive JetBlue Experience you have come to expect from us.”